K2SOHIGH/pcalf/README.md

 - calcyanin / ccyA linking using a specific python script.
 - NCBI metadatas recovery using [NCBI](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/)

 Note, that GTDB-TK and checkM requires external databases, respectively [GTDB](https://gtdb.ecogenomic.org/downloads) and [CheckM datas](https://data.ace.uq.edu.au/public/CheckM_databases).
-In addition, it's advised to run GTDB-TK and CheckM on a cluster like slurm.
+In addition, it's advised to run GTDB-TK and CheckM on a computer cluster.
 Because pcalf-annotate-workflow rely on snakemake you can easily provide a snakemake profile through the --snakargs option to run it on your favorite cluster.
 On the other hand, you can skip the genome taxonomic classification and the quality assessment with the --quick flag.

 pcalf-annotate-workflow take as input a yaml file with a specific format, see [pcalf-datasets-workflow](#pcalf-datasets-workflow-) for details.